-3 hours. (offered spring semester only)
+3 hours (offered spring semester only)

 Learning characteristics, educational strategies, and curriculum for students with disabilities will be explored.
 A 45 clock hour field experience with students with disabilities is required in this course through concurrent enrollment in SED 581 Extended Teaching Experiences.
-Prerequisite: SED 530.
+Prerequisite: Grade of C or higher in SED 530.